top of page

 Sway bars

-I am working on this but it looks like the best rear sway bar option is a Ford Ranger sway bar, and the front SD sway bar should be able to be fashioned to the highboy frame easy enough.
+I am working on this, but it looks like the best rear sway bar option is a Ford Ranger sway bar, and the front SD sway bar should be able to be fashioned to the highboy frame easily enough.
 More info to come!

 Alignment